 This lesson provides empirical evidence gathered on multiple real-world projects that compared the effectiveness of Hexawise tests to manually selected tests.
-The data shows that, as compared to manually-selected test scripts, Hexawise-generated tests are both faster to create, and are more thorough and efficient than the tests that were created by hand.
+The data shows that, as compared to manually-selected test scripts, Hexawise-generated tests are both faster to create, and are more thorough and efficient.

 IEEE study of 10 real-world projects: 30-50% faster to create tests